 Notice something?
 Over 60% of failures relate directly to people-related challenges.
 Another 30% stem from process issues.
 Only a small fraction—roughly 6–10%—can be attributed to actual technical problems with the CRM software itself.

 Yet most organizations spend 80% of their implementation effort on technology configuration and only 20% on adoption and process optimization.
+This is the fundamental miscalculation that dooms CRM projects before they begin.

 When a CRM implementation fails, the losses extend far beyond the software subscription: